takemobiteam/takemobi-test.github.io/docs/index.md

 Bookings & Flights are sent as records in a AWS Kinesis data stream.
 Records include metadata and a payload.
 Fields within the record can be sent in any order.

 When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
-See [When Bookings Get Planned](#when-bookings-get-planned) for further details.
+See [Regular Planning](#regular-planning) for further details.

 **Metadata specifies:**